This page updated February 26, 2015.

 Principles of Team Engineering 100/A (2 units) and Team Engineering Laboratory 100L (2 units).

-- ENG 100A and ENG 100L count towards CSE Technical Elective credit.
+- ENG 100A and ENG 100L can count towards either CSE Elective or Technical Elective credit.

 - A petition is not required.